Climate change is killing off bumblebees: study

 "The rates of loss are very rapid and are nearly the same across continents," he said at a news conference organized by Science where the paper is being published today.

-The researchers from Canada, the U.S., the U.K., and Belgium analysed a database of 423,000 observations of bees from museum and university collections around the world, along with more recent monitoring programs.
+The researchers from Canada, the U.S., the U.K., and Belgium analyzed a database of 423,000 observations of bees from museum and university collections around the world, along with more recent monitoring programs.

 Over the century the bees were tracked, temperatures warmed about 2.5 C on average in the northern parts of the areas where they lived.
 While the bees moved to cooler, higher elevations in some areas, they haven't expanded north at all to compensate for their disappearance in the south.
 That came as a surprise to the researchers, as many other species such as butterflies, birds, fish and other species are moving north rather quickly as the climate changes.